 This space features a mediascape table and flat panel display.
 This space is made for students and teachers to plug into the mediascape table and visualize whatever media is on their MacBook, laptop or ChromeBook.

 Collaboration Spaces are four rooms that hold eight student each.
 These rooms are equipped with flat panel displays, and an Apple TV.
 A cart of iPads will be available for students to collaborate and share their ideas on the display.
 These rooms allow a teacher to divide their class into four collaborative study groups working independently to create problem-based learning projects and solutions in a small group environment.

 This space will have three flat panel presentation displays and full audio system to support large groups presentations of 150-200 or a smaller professional development settings.
 The tables and chairs will be mobile to provide any configuration a group desires with plenty of audio and video options.

-Active Learning Model Classroom Space is a place for teachers to use the moveable furniture and embedded technology to configure their class for a full blended-learning and project-based experience.
+Active Learning Classroom is a place for teachers to use the moveable furniture and embedded technology to configure their class for a full blended-learning and project-based experience.

 The space is easy to set up learning stations for student to cycle through.
-This space will have a cart of iPads available for use.
+This space has a cart of iPads available for use.